Lootcode-Dev/lootcode/src/problems/vectara/flooring/problem.md

 ## Input

-The first line of input will be an integer, _n (1 ≤ n ≤ 100)_, which represents the number of tiles we have.
-Then follow two lines.
+The first line of input will be 2 integers, _n (1 ≤ n ≤ 100)_ and _t (1 ≤ t ≤ 1000)_, where n represents
+the number of tiles we have and t represents the target length for the tile we want.

 The next line contains _n_ space seperated integers representing the length of the tiles we have.

-The next line has a single integer representing the length of the tile we need.

 **There will always only be a single valid solution.**

 ```
-5
+5 9
 2 7 11 15 20
-9
 ```

 ## Output